DATE OF EVENT: Saturday, Jan. 9, 1937

 The thirty persons, Democrats and Republicans, men and women, all of the Twelfth ward, named in the four indictments made public are ?

-Next the indictments charge that after voters had duly and legally made out, marked and cast their votes as ?they and each of them meant, intended and desired said votes to be counted, recorded, certified and returned,? the defendants ?unlawfully, willfully, knowingly and with fraudulent intent falsely, fraudulently, untruthfully and corruptly count, record and certify and permit to be falsely, fraudulently, untruthfully and corruptly counted, recorded and certified, and cause the judges and clerks of election?to count and record and certify to the board of election commissioners the votes of said voters as having been actually and in fact cast by said voters for persons who were candidates opposing the persons for whom said votes were actually cast??
+e that after voters had duly and legally made out, marked and cast their votes as ?they and each of them meant, intended and desired said votes to be counted, recorded, certified and returned,? the defendants ?unlawfully, willfully, knowingly and with fraudulent intent falsely, fraudulently, untruthfully and corruptly count, record and certify and permit to be falsely, fraudulently, untruthfully and corruptly counted, recorded and certified, and cause the judges and clerks of election?to count and record and certify to the board of election commissioners the votes of said voters as having been actually and in fact cast by said voters for persons who were candidates opposing the persons for whom said votes were actually cast???